-Absolute Space Confirmed Experimentally section, there is no physical basis for a transverse light-speed propagating gravity field to comprise a gravity wave consistent with the absence of the direct experimental observation of gravity waves [128,129].
+Absolute Space Confirmed Experimentally section, there is no physical basis for a transverse light-speed propagating gravity field to comprise a gravity wave consistent with the absence of the direct experimental observation of gravity waves [142,143].
 Next, consider the gravity-driven acoustic oscillations in the primordial Big Bang plasma.
-Acoustic waves are not observed in plasmas, and if the Sun were analogous to the primordial plasma, helioseismology data shows no resemblance to orderly spherical harmonic waves [130].
+Acoustic waves are not observed in plasmas, and if the Sun were analogous to the primordial plasma, helioseismology data shows no resemblance to orderly spherical harmonic waves [144].
 Such acoustic waves in plasma, if they could exist, could not seed the structure of the Universe since acoustic waves would have a propagation velocity far less than the speed of light.
 Acoustic waves would be perturbed by plasma instabilities due to electromagnetic forces that dominate plasma physics.
 Furthermore, standing waves are precluded in rapidly expanding plasma.
 Consider that these inflationary models require the assignment of dark matter, which is essentially all of the matter in the Universe, as exotic nonbaryonic matter.
 The identity of dark matter has been a cosmological mystery.
-Postulated assignments include τ neutrinos, but a detailed search for signature emissions has yielded nil [131].
-The search for signatures by the Cryogenic Dark Matter Search (CDMS) developed to detect theorized Weakly Interacting Massive Particles (WIMPs) has similarly yielded nil [132,133].
-Moreover, detection of alternative hypothesized identities for dark matter such as super-symmetry particles such as neutalinos has failed at the Large Hadron Collider; nor, has a single event been observed for weakly interacting massive particles or WIMPs at the Large Underground Xenon (LUX) experiment [103].
+Postulated assignments include $\tau$ neutrinos, but a detailed search for signature emissions has yielded nil [145].
+The search for signatures by the Cryogenic Dark Matter Search (CDMS) developed to detect theorized Weakly Interacting Massive Particles (WIMPs) has similarly yielded nil [146,147].
+Moreover, detection of alternative hypothesized identities for dark matter such as super-symmetry particles such as neutalinos has failed at the Large Hadron Collider; nor, has a single event been observed for weakly interacting massive particles or WIMPs at the Large Underground Xenon (LUX) experiment [131] or the upgrade Gran Sasso's XENON1T [148].
+China's PandaX experiment and IceCube sterile neutrino detector recorded nil as well [148-150].
 WIMP theory's main competitor known as MACHO theory assigns the Dark Matter to Massive Compact Halo Objects (MACHOs) which rather than elusive subatomic particles comprises ordinary baryonic matter in the form of burned-out dark stars, stray planets, and other large, heavy, but dark objects that must be ubiquitous throughout the Universe.
 However, MACHO theory has also recently been ruled out based on lack of evidence of these dark objects observable by the brief ellipses caused by them moving in front of distant stars.
-Only a few such objects have been observed after exhaustively searching for over five years [132,133].
+Only a few such objects have been observed after exhaustively searching for over five years [146,147].